-A. Our rules are rules ONLY for the awards, not for the world at large.
+A. Submit as independent.
+Note that our rules are rules ONLY for the awards, not for the world at large.
 We do not pretend to define the market.
-We developed our rules by assessing the business model of past submitters, drawing conclusions, and doing our best to accomodate various global practices.
-However, we are cognizant that words can have many meanings, and meaning is relative.
-So go forth with your artisan self in the wider world (but submit to us as independent, please).
+So go forth with your artisan marketing plan in the wider world (but please submit to us as independent).

 Q. I STILL DON'T KNOW WHAT CATEGORY I SHOULD SUBMIT TO!

-Q. WHAT HAPPENS IF I SUBMIT TO THE WRONG CATEGORY?
+Q. WHAT HAPPENS IF I UNINTENTIONALLY SUBMIT TO THE WRONG CATEGORY?

 Q. WHAT IF MY PACKAGE ARRIVES AFTER THE TWO WEEK GRACE PERIOD?

 A. If you anticipate any troubles in this vein, email us (firstname.lastname@example.org) right away.
 We'll do our best to accommodate late arrivals, where possible, but we're on a tight schedule so be kind and send early!

 Q. WHY DO WE HAVE TO PAY TO SUBMIT?

 A. A simple question with a simple answer.
 The awards cost us a lot to operate, and as a non-profit we rely on several sources of income to run them: Sponsorships, and submission fees.
 Without submission fees, we wouldn't be able to hold the awards.
 We keep them as low as possible.